TroelsMortensen/CodeLabs/Tutorials/CsharpTodoTutorialPart1/20 dotnet watch.md

 5) Click OK.

 Now you have a new launch configuration from the drop down, you can run.
 This time with the *watch* enabled.

+### Note:
+This *watch* is still under development, and you may still sometimes have to restart your app.